gatsbyjs/gatsby/packages/gatsby-transformer-asciidoc/README.md

 ]
 ```

-In the asciidoc file you can insert your image just by using:
+In the asciidoc file you can insert your image by using:
 `image::myimage.png[]`

 **NOTE**